 Antioxidants May Improve Egg Quality In Women With Endometriosis

-Despite ovulation induction many women with endometriosis have difficulty making mature oocytes suitable for fertilization.
-Follicular fluid from women with endometriosis have been found to have high amounts of free-radical chemicals called Reactive Oxygen Species (ROS).
+Despite ovulation induction, many women with endometriosis have difficulty making mature oocytes suitable for fertilization.
+Follicular fluid from women with endometriosis has been found to have high amounts of free-radical chemicals called reactive oxygen species (ROS).
 These ROS chemicals can cause the eggs not to mature properly and thus fail to fertilize and develop.
-ROS could be blocked by two antioxidants.
-Resveratrol found in the skins of grapes and berries and Melatonin, a chemical released during sleep.
+ROS could be blocked by two antioxidants—resveratrol, found in the skins of grapes and berries, and melatonin, a chemical released during sleep.
 These findings provide new hope for women with endometriosis-associated infertility.

-If you have questions on endometriosis or how to eat right for your fertility, please contact us!
-We offer free initial consults for those without insurance at any one of our fertility center locations in Massachusetts, Maine and New Hampshire.
+If you have endometriosis and struggle to get pregnant, we can help.
+Our doctors have helped countless patients achieve successful pregnancies, and they can assist you in growing your family, too.
+We offer free initial consults for those without insurance at any one of our fertility center locations in Massachusetts, Maine, and New Hampshire.

 *Your consultation is FREE if you don’t have fertility insurance coverage.